PriorityDesigns/node-vue-mocha-bdd-starter/README.md

 - Access application in the browser at `localhost:3000`

 ## Using node locally
-- Make sure node is installed
+- Make sure node and npm is installed
   - Tested with node.js LTS (16.13.1)
 - Install dependencies (do this once or if new packages are added):
     ```bash